-Donald MacPhee times his eallachs "down"; and does not direct the ground to be repeated within the tune or at the end of it; otherwise he follows MacKay and adds nothing significant to the stylistic possibilities of the tune.
+Donald MacPhee times his eallachs "down"; and does not direct the ground to be repeated within the tune; otherwise he follows MacKay.
 He, too, has no crunluath a mach.
-MacPhee's score is not reproduced here.

-David Glen's setting gives a fine example of his characteristic use of the slur to indicate smooth transition between notes.
+David Glen's score gives a fine example of his characteristic use of the slur to indicate smooth transition between notes.
 He plays his eallach "down," and also gives Donald MacDonald's 'First Variation', although he cadences it slightly differently from MacDonald and reverses the pointing.
 Glen has no crunluath a mach either: